Ciguatera fish poisoning: History and folklore

-Ciguatera was first described by one of the surgeon's mates, William Anderson, on the crew of in 1774.
+Ciguatera was first described by the Scottish naturalist, William Anderson, when he was onboard the in 1774.

 Researchers suggest that ciguatera outbreaks caused by warm climatic conditions in part propelled the migratory voyages of Polynesians between 1000 and 1400 CE.

 Folk tales

 In Northern Australia, where ciguatera is a common problem, two different folk science methods are widely believed to detect whether fish harbor significant ciguatoxin.
 The first method is that flies are supposed not to land on contaminated fish.
 The second is that cats will either refuse to eat or vomit/display symptoms after eating contaminated fish.

 On Grand Cayman and other islands the locals will test barracuda by placing a piece of the fish on the ground and allowing ants to crawl on it.
 If the ants do not avoid the flesh and will eat it, then the fish is deemed safe.

 In Dominican Republic, another common belief is that during months whose names do not include the letter "R" (May through August), it is not recommended to eat certain kinds of fish, because they are more likely to be infected by the ciguatera toxin.

 The validity of many of these tests has been scientifically rejected.